Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

 Egypt and Qatar have said they are waiting for Israel’s response.

 Egypt’s foreign minister, Badr Abdelatty, spoke by phone Wednesday with U.S. envoy Steve Witkoff to discuss the proposed ceasefire in the hopes of winning Israel’s acceptance, the Egyptian foreign ministry said.
-During the call with Witkoff, Abdelatty urged Israel to take advantage of Hamas’ approval to “put an end to this unjust war” through negotiating a comprehensive deal and “to lay the foundations for a just settlement of the Palestinian cause,” according to a readout of the call published by the Egyptian government.
+During the call, Abdelatty urged Israel to “put an end to this unjust war” by negotiating a comprehensive deal and “to lay the foundations for a just settlement of the Palestinian cause,” according to the Egyptian government.

-An Israeli official who spoke on condition of anonymity because they were not authorized to speak to the media said Israel is in constant contact with the mediators in an effort to secure the hostages' release.
+An Israeli official who spoke on condition of anonymity because they weren't authorized to speak to the media said Israel is in constant contact with the mediators in an effort to secure the hostages' release.

 Netanyahu has repeatedly said he will oppose a deal that doesn't include the “complete defeat of Hamas.”

-The far-right bloc of Netanyahu's government scored a victory on Wednesday when Israel gave final approval to a controversial settlement project east of Jerusalem in the occupied West Bank.
-The development in what’s called E1 would effectively cut the territory in two, and Palestinians and rights groups say it could destroy hopes for a future Palestinian state.
+Also Wednesday, Israel gave final approval to a controversial settlement project east of Jerusalem in the occupied West Bank.
+The development in what’s called E1 would effectively cut the territory in two.
+Palestinians and rights groups say it could destroy hopes for a future Palestinian state.

 “The majority of casualties were killed by gunshots fired by the Israeli troops,” said Fares Awad, head of the Health Ministry’s ambulance and emergency service in northern Gaza.
 “The rush toward the trucks and the stampede killed and injured others.”